CADBIMDeveloper/RevitExternalAccessDemo/readme.md

 This code initially was written by Victor Checkalin for [Revit 2013](https://github.com/chekalin-v/RevitExternalAccessDemo)

-However it did not work in Revit 2019.
+However it don't work in Revit 2019.
 There is a discusstion in [adn-cis](http://adn-cis.org/forum/index.php?topic=745.new;topicseen#new) forum.

 The latest changes make it to work again.